 If you experience problems with these builds, you’ll need to either downgrade within ten days or reinstall Windows 10 to get back to the stable version.

 If you’re interested, however, you can upgrade to it by heading to Settings > Update & Security > Windows Insider Program, and then opting into Insider Preview builds.
-This will only work after Redstone 4 is officially released in March or April 2018.
+This will only work after the April 2018 Update, codenamed Redstone 4, is officially released on April 30.
 If that hasn’t happened yet, you can only upgrade if Microsoft is currently allowing people to “Skip Ahead” to Redstone 5.

 Once you’ve upgraded, you can open the File Explorer window (or many other applications) and use the new Sets feature.
 The keyboard shortcuts work like the standard shortcuts you’d use for tabs in your web browser and other applications, but include the Windows key as well.
 For example, press Ctrl+Windows+Tab to switch to the next tab and Ctrl+Windows+Shift+Tab to switch to the previous tab.
 Press Ctrl+Windows+T to open a new tab and Ctrl+Windows+W to close the current tab.